ryujaehun/torch_sr/README.md

   --threads             number of threads for data loader to use Default=4 --seed                random seed to use.
 Default=123
 ```
-This example trains a super-resolution network on the [BSD300 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/), using crops from the 200 training images, and evaluating on crops of the 100 test images.
-A snapshot of the model after every epoch with filename model_epoch_<epoch_number>.pth

 ## Example Usage:

 ### Train